Australian Lutheran College: Löhe Memorial Library

-The library has one of the better theological collections in the southern hemisphere, and holds over 100,000 items.
+The library holds over 90,000 resources including a 1551 imprint of the Luther Bible.
 The library was named after Johannes Paul Löhe, the principal of Immanuel Seminary, Adelaide from 1923 to 1944.
 The library contains historical artefacts and a large collection of journals and theologically-based books and material and is mainly housed in Whinham Hall, which was built in 1882.

 ALC Residents Association

-Originally called the Luther Seminary Students Association, then changed to the ALC Students Association and with the advent of VSU in Australian universities, has changed to the ALC Residents Association – to make it clearer that the membership extends to those who live on campus, boarders and the ALC students who live in the on campus units.
+Originally called the Luther Seminary Students Association, then changed to the ALC Students Association and with the advent of VSU in Australian universities, has changed to the ALC Residents Association - to make it clearer that the membership extends to those who live on campus, boarders and the ALC students who live in the on campus units.

 The ALCRA are responsible for forming a community atmosphere amongst both boarders and students.
 They organise events during the year, internal sporting competitions and community barbecues.